yolins995503/NYCU_VRDL/HW2/README.md

    Command : python get_label.py
    Input : digitStruct.mat
    Output : txt file in labels folder

+3. Need to put the training data(images) and training data (labels) in the same folder

 Train:
 1. Modify the path  at line 2 , 3 , 4 and label at line 8 , 9 in (dataset.yaml).